mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 **Katagiri Roshi:** Supported.
 Well, what do you mean?
 One is, you said, everything is supported.
 On the other hand, everything is not supported?
 That’s what you mean?

-Actually, no *supported*.
+Actually, no “supported.”
 Nothing to support.

 So if you want to know something *supported by* something, maybe you are supported by *nowhere to [be] supported*. *[He chuckles slightly.]* There is a true factor.
 In other words, your life is supported by impermanence.
 That is the true picture of existence.